bigbluewave/mythic-gate/README.md

 Mythic Gate is a Fabric-based Minecraft mod that adds new equipment for Gate of Babylon based on Mythic Metals resources.

+### Supported

+The following Gate of Babylon equipment fully supports Mythic Metals:

+- Broadsword
+- Katana
+- Spear

+### Planned

+The following are planned but not yet supported (in no particular order):

+- Shield
+- Bow
+- Dagger
+- Haladie
+- Rapier
+- Scythe
+- Waraxe
+- Yoyo

 ## License

 Mythic Gate is licensed under MIT.
 You are free to redistribute and use this mod's code & assets, given that you also include the MIT license somewhere in your project for reference.